tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Protobuf_Protocol_document.md

    `Wallet` service contains several RPCs.
     __`GetBalance`__ :
-    `GetAccount` takes a parameter of Account, and returns an `Account` object.
+    `GetBlance` takes a parameter of Account, and returns an `Account` object.
     __`CreateTransaction`__ ：
     `CreateTransaction` takes a parameter of TransferContract, and returns an `Transaction` object.
     __`BroadcastTransaction`__ :